Mophie 7.5W Apple-Optimized Qi Wireless Charge Pad - Black - Digital Trends | Digital Trends

-The mophie wireless charger was developed to charge your iPhone 50% faster than standard wireless chargers, with up to a 7.5W fast charge capability.
+The Mophie wireless charger was developed to charge your iPhone 50 percent faster than standard wireless chargers, with up to a 7.5W fast charge capability.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.